The ZTF-BTS Type Ia supernovae luminosity function is consistent with a single progenitor channel for the explosions: Introduction

 An accurately measured SNe Ia luminosity function (LF), which describes the intrinsic luminosity distribution of these SNe, can constrain the progenitor systems.
 For example, consider the case of two progenitor channels with significant rates but different intrinsic LFs.
 In this case, the total LF will show some structure where the two channels overlap (if the two channels do not overlap, the LF would not be unimodal).
 However, in order to obtain the intrinsic LF, the host galaxy's extinction must be taken into account, which usually cannot be easily done.
-Instead, many surveys in the last decades obtained a pseudo LF (PLF), in which the host galaxy's extinction is not removed.
-While the PLF is useful on its own for many applications, the relation to the intrinsic LF is not clear.
-In fact, we show in this work that there is a significant difference between the PLF and the intrinsic LF of SNe Ia.
+Instead, many surveys in the last decades obtained a pseudo LF, in which the host galaxy's extinction is not removed.
+While the pseudo LF is useful on its own for many applications, the relation to the intrinsic LF is not clear.
+In fact, we show in this work that there is a significant difference between the pseudo LF and the intrinsic LF of SNe Ia.
 This is because a host extinction in optical wavelengths is typically a few tenths of a magnitude and can be larger than $ 1\,\text{mag} $ \citep[][see also Section~\ref{sec:extinction}]{Phillips2013}.
-The difference between the PLF and the LF complicates comparison of the predictions of various (extinction-free) models with the observations \citep[see, e.g.,][]{Ruiter2013,Shen2017}.
+The difference between the pseudo LF and the intrinsic LF complicates comparison of the predictions of various (extinction-free) models with the observations \citep[see e.g.,][]{Ruiter2013,Shen2017}.

-A prime example of a survey that aimed to construct the PLF out of a complete volume-limited sample of SNe is the Lick Observatory Supernova Search \citep[LOSS;][]{Leaman2011,Li2011,Li2011b,Maoz2011}.
-The SNe Ia sample consists of 74 SNe discovered between 1998-2006, all with associated host galaxies within a distance of $ 80\,\text{Mpc} $.
-Using the known distances to the galaxies, an absolute peak magnitude PLF within the range $\approx[-16.7,-19.5]\,\rm{mag}$ (of a filter that most closely matches the $ R $ band) was constructed.
+A prime example of a survey that aimed to construct the pseudo LF out of a complete volume-limited sample of SNe is the Lick Observatory Supernova Search \citep[LOSS;][]{Leaman2011,Li2011,Li2011b,Maoz2011}.
+The SNe Ia sample consists of 74 SNe discovered between 1998 and 2006, all with associated host galaxies within a distance of $ 80\,\text{Mpc} $.
+Using the known distances to the galaxies, an absolute peak magnitude pseudo LF within the range $\approx[-16.7,-19.5]\,\rm{mag}$ (of a filter that most closely matches the $ R $ band) was constructed.
 Subsequent works have analysed the host galaxies' properties \citep{LOSSrevisitedI,LOSSrevisitedII}, re-examined the SNe classifications \citep{Shivvers2017}, and constructed the $\mni$ distribution \citep{Piro2014}.

 More recent surveys are also useful for constraining the LF.
 The CNIa0.02 \citep{Chen2020} is a volume-limited survey of nearby SNe with $ z<0.02 $ discovered by the All-Sky Automated Survey for Supernovae \citep[ASAS-SN;][]{Kochanek2017}, with 240 SNe Ia.
 The survey is complete for SNe with a $ V $ band peak magnitude of $ m_V<16.5\,\text{mag} $, which corresponds to absolute magnitudes of $ M_V\lesssim-18.2\,\text{mag} $ at $ z=0.02 $.
 Since the dimmest SNe Ia peak magnitudes reach $ \approx-17\,\text{mag} $ \citep{Taubenberger2017,Burns2018}, and extinction further increases the observed magnitudes, a volume correction would be required for the low-luminosity end of the LF.